Why Does My Stomach Hurt After Drinking Water?

 Cryptosporidia often get into drinking water when the water mixes with human or animal fecal matter.
 Consuming contaminated water can cause cryptosporidiosis, a gastrointestinal illness with diarrhea, stomach pains and fever.
 These symptoms can begin 2-10 days after consumption.

 There are many ways this type of bacteria can infiltrate local water supplies, including sewage leaks and farm runoff.
-It most frequently gets into homes with private well water since it receives no municipal treatment before reaching the tap.
+It has been found in cattle, chickens, pigs, and sheep.
+Most of the reported human cases have been due to eating under cooked hamburger.
+E. coli also gets into homes with private well water since the water receives no municipal treatment before reaching the tap.